Managing delegated mailboxes via API

 Content-Type: application/json

-where {OAUTH-TOKEN} is the OAuth token you got at Step 1 of the "Preparing to work with delegated mailboxes" instruction.
+where {OAUTH-TOKEN} is the OAuth token you obtained in Step 1 of the "Prepare to work with the API" guide.

-• Request body is in the resource.json file you created at Step 1 of this instruction.
+• Request body is in the resource.json file you created in Step 1 of this guide.

 If you use Windows, you can submit a request to enable mailbox delegation using a curl command formatted as follows: